top of page

 How can abstraction be revitalized since its climax in the form of Abstract Expressionism in the 1950s in New York?
 What do artists who consider themselves to be people of color or women have to offer that the white, male artists have overlooked in the field of ideas and visions?

-A key concept might be the idea of “Ethnic Abstraction,” which argues for the explorations and representations of ethnicity or cultural background through abstract art.
+In today's world where identity plays a key role in art and how artists conceive their work, a key concept might be identity-based abstraction.
+“Ethnic Abstraction,” which argues for the explorations and representations of ethnicity or cultural background through abstract art.
 Possibly another important concept would be “Feminist Abstraction,” although the women artists of this exhibit may not consider their works to be entirely confined to the aims or goals of Feminism exclusively.

 About the Artists: